 Pressing this switch activates the raw water washdown pump.
 The pump is the pressure demand type and is protected by a circuit breaker on the MDP and an automatically resetting breaker on the pump motor.
-Refer to the Plumbing Systems Section for more information on the livewell and washdown systems.

 Livewell

 Activates the livewell circulating pump to supply water to the livewell.
 The pump is protected by a circuit breaker on the MDP and an automatically resetting breaker in the pump motor.